SofaDefrost/SoftRobots/docs/tutorials/CableGripper/cablegripper.md

 ```
 </div>

-Changing the cable lenght at run-time is dont using a ..autolink::Sofa::PythonScriptController.
-First you need to create a python object in-heriting from *Sofa.PythonScriptController*.
-This
-object will be in charge of redefining the *onKeyPressed* behavior and implementing the desired
-behavior using the following code:
+The cable has rest lenght that can be changed interactively using a dedicated python object called
+a *PythonScriptController*.
+You can create your own controllers by in-heriting from the *Sofa.PythonScriptController* class.
+As in
 <div>
 ```python
 import Sofa